elvinos/AppDesignReport/LatestBuild/ReportSections/UserResearch.md

 - High expectations from design and quality of website​
 - The platform has to appear professional for them to be incentivised to join IXN​.

-The main design principles were considered for this specific persona were: ​
-consistency: essential for a professional looking website​
-affordance: for an intuitive interaction with the platform. ​
+Consistency and affordance were the main design principles considered for this persona.
+These were essential for a professional looking website ​with intuitive an interaction with the platform. ​

 \begin{table}[H]
       \centering